How to Enroll In a Nursing Program near Waldorf Maryland

 - Maintaining health records and charts

-Nurses with a more advanced degree may have more complex job duties and responsibilities.
-Nurse practitioners (NP), for instance, must hold a Master’s Degree and generally work more independently than their RN counterparts.
-They can administer primary or specialty care services, prescribe medications, and diagnose and treat common illnesses or injuries.
+Nurses with a higher degree may have more advanced job duties and accountabilities.
+Nurse practitioners (NP), as an example, must hold a Master’s Degree and typically work more independently than their RN counterparts.
+They can administer primary or specialty care services, prescribe medications, and diagnose and treat routine illnesses or injuries.

 Nursing Degree Options